natcap/invest/doc/api-docs/installing.rst

 Linux users have it easy, as almost every package required to use natcap.invest is available in the package repositories.
-The provided commands will install only the libararies and binaries that are needed, allowing ``pip`` to install the rest.
+The provided commands will install only the libraries and binaries that are needed, allowing ``pip`` to install the rest.